 What To Do When Issues Arise

-Most issues can be resolved with open communication.
-Adjacent property owners have an equal interest in effective drainage of surface water.
+Most issues between neighbours can be resolved with open communication.
+All property owners have an equal interest in effective drainage of surface water.
 Remember that maintaining the grading area around your house and your property is your responsibility as a homeowner.
 Be ready and prepare your house for the potential of flooding even if it has never happened before.

 - Check your own lot grading, and see our Asked Questions for answers to your questions about common drainage disputes.

 - Talk to your neighbours to work out solutions.
 They may not realize there is a problem.
-To develop a collaborative solution, you can contact the Mediation and Restorative Justice Centre – Phone: 780-423-0896, firstname.lastname@example.org or via www.mrjc.ca
+To develop a collaborative solution, you can contact the Mediation and Restorative Justice Centre at 780-423-0896, firstname.lastname@example.org or via www.mrjc.ca

 If attempts to find solutions with your neighbours have not resulted in satisfactory drainage arrangements and you wish to have the City investigate, contact 311 to register your complaint.